Migrating to a General Purpose or I/O server

 Cloud Block Storage

-Using rsync on Linux for a directory
+rsync on Linux for directory migration

 rsync -e 'ssh' -avl --stats --progress /var/lib/mysql firstname.lastname@example.org:/var/lib/mysql